-The Board is of the view that it is just and equitable for the Directors to be paid the Directors' remuneration (excluding Directors' Fees) on a monthly basis and/or as and when incurred, particularly after having discharged their responsibilities and rendered their services to the Company and its subsidiaries throughout the period from 25 May 2022 until the next Annual General Meeting in year 2023.
-Payment of the Directors' remuneration will be made by the Company and its subsidiaries at their discretion, if the proposed Resolution 2 is passed at the 26th AGM.
+The Board is of the view that it is just and equitable for the Directors to be paid the Directors' meeting allowances as and when incurred, particularly after having discharged their responsibilities and rendered their services to the Company and its subsidiaries throughout the period from 25 May 2023 until the next Annual General Meeting ("AGM") in year 2024.

-(d) Items 4 and 5 of the Agenda
+(d) Item 4 of the Agenda

-- Re-Election of Directors (Resolutions 3, 4 and 5)
+- Re-election of Directors (Resolutions 3 and 4)

-No individual is seeking election as a Director at the forthcoming 26th AGM of the Company.
+No individual is seeking election as a Director at the forthcoming 27th AGM of the Company.

-Dato Sri Tiong King Sing, Mr Loo Choo Hong and Mr Wong Chong Kim are standing for re-election as Directors of the Company and being eligible have offered themselves for re-election at this 26th AGM.
-The profile of the retiring Directors is set out in the Profile of Directors of the Annual Report 2021, including their latest interests in the shares of the Company disclosed under Analysis of Shareholdings of the Annual Report 2021.
+Datuk Yap Pak Leong and Madam Agnes Soei-Tin Lamey are seeking for re-election as Directors of the Company and being eligible have offered themselves for re-election at this 27th AGM.
+The profile of the retiring Directors are set out in the Profile of Directors on pages 11 and 12 of the Annual Report 2022, including their latest interests in the shares of the Company disclosed under Analysis of Shareholdings of the Annual Report 2022.